 I think that’s more valid.
 A lot of the concepts of marriage are archaically tied to religion and that isn’t even really present.
 I got married in a courthouse and I think ultimately with marriage people still think about it as more of a religious thing.
 Anyway, away from that, I think that is probably much more likely that you go through life and you meet many people that teach you things and are your significant person for a period of time, and it either sustains or it doesn’t.
 The frequency of the amount of people in unhappy relationships is so high.
 If we felt it was less of a failure to stop it, we’d probably be a lot healthier.
 Like our time of being good to each other and good for each other…

 That’s hard because I occasionally think like, Fuck am I going to be alone?
 Am I afraid of that?
 Probably?
 Yeah.

 I’m afraid of that.

 Even if I try to intellectually try and talk myself out of that because we’re all alone…

 That’s what my mom tells me all the time: you came into this world alone and you’re going to die alone.
 Thanks mom!
 If you were to take me on a date what would we do?

-Well the fact that you disclosed you randomly went on a 30 mile bike ride shows you’re down for adventure… I think I’m buying a car tomorrow so you’d come with me to buy it in Hudson and then we can go to the beach and go surfing.
+Well the fact that you disclosed you went on a 30 mile bike mile randomly shows you’re down for adventure… I think I’m buying a car tomorrow so you’d come with me to buy it in Hudson and then we can go to the beach and go surfing.